 Furthermore, as there is often no single solution to a problem, this system allows you to enrich yourself with multiple ideas, experiences and points of view.

-Advantages of the case method
+How the case method works

 The case method is a learning methodology built on learning by doing and which aims to prepare students for strategic decision-making in companies through the practice of real situations.